top of page

 What is the role of the School Building Committee (SBC) in this project?

 • The SBC, required by the MSBA, oversees the project from planning to completion.
-The SBC is a committee built on top of the Towns standing Permanent Building Committee, but adds the school and Town leadership representatives that are prescribed to participate per MSBA guidelines.
+The SBC is a committee built on top of the Towns standing Permanent Building Committee, but adds the School Committee member, school leadership and town leadership representatives that are prescribed to participate per MSBA guidelines.

 How will the SBC keep the community involved and informed?